paladp/cs203-S2019-assessment/assessment.md

 * Interaction with the customer
   * Users are always right, and your goal is to build systems that work for them in a natural way
-    * N = Don't respect the customer and revolking all their ideas
+    * N = Do not respect the customer and revolking all their ideas
     * I = Respect customer but revolks most of their ideas
     * A = Respect customer but fails to build a system around their needs
     * G = Respect customer and builds a system around their needs but fails